Average of13%

 (according to Embarapa research)

-BASF and Embrapa developed a project to guide beekeepers and soybean farmers in how to work together.
+BASF and Embrapa developed a project to enable beekeepers and soybean farmers in how to work together.
 The project was based on previous studies that identified the potential for harmonious coexistence if certain rules were followed by both parties.

 The participating farmers and beekeepers agreed to a comprehensive set of good practices, encompassing agricultural, beekeeping, and communication aspects – among them farmer Ivo Muller and beekeeper Aldo Machado dos Santos.